Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``browser.migrate.interactions.bookmarks``: True if the user has imported bookmarks from another browser before.
 This preference gets transferred during profile resets.

+- ``browser.migrate.interactions.csvpasswords``: True if the user has imported passwords through the migration wizard from a CSV file.
+This preference gets transferred during profile resets.

 - ``browser.migrate.interactions.history``: True if the user has imported history from another browser before.
 This preference gets transferred during profile resets.

 - ``browser.migrate.interactions.passwords``: True if the user has imported passwords from another browser before.
 This preference gets transferred during profile resets.